Petitioning on Library Property

 The exercise of many oral and interactive First Amendment activities is contrary to the very nature of a library.

 - Petition circulating in no way constitutes the library’s endorsement of a candidate, an issue, or an organization’s policies or beliefs.

 - Petition circulation must take place outside the library building at least ten feet (10’) from the library’s public entrances.

 - Petitioners shall not occupy areas designated by the Fire Department as fire or emergency lanes.

 - Petitioners shall provide their own supplies and equipment.
 The library is unable to supply tables and chairs to petitioners.

-Approved by the Board of Trustees October 11, 2006
+Approved by the Board of Trustees, rev. July 16, 2018